murongg/cnpn/README.md

 </p>

 <p align="center">
 I want to create a npm package.
 I always have to visit <code>https://www.npmjs.com/</code> when I check package name is registered!
 And it may not be possible to check.
 The experience was troublesome and bad.
-So I publish <code>cnpn</code> tools help me check package name is registered. 😄
+So I published <code>cnpn</code> tool to help me check package name was registered. 😄
 </p>

 <p align="center">